How to Use Public Transport in Foreign Cities (Stress-Free Travel Guide 2026)

 Questions we ask when we arrive

-- Are ferries a normal part of commuting?
+• Are ferries part of everyday commuting?

 Read maps like a local (colours, codes, connections)